What’s Going On

 Click on any calendar entry for more information.

-The calendar view below shows all community and tourist EVENTS.
+The calendar view below shows all community and visitor/tourist EVENTS.
 If you’d like to see the regularly occurring community MEETINGS, click on Community Meetings at the top of the calendar.

-Also, a listing of current art exhibits in Sheridan County is shown below the monthly calendar page.
+Also, a listing of venues for the many art exhibits in Sheridan County is shown below the monthly calendar page.

-On the Sidewalks of Downtown Sheridan – Over 90 unique sculptures, from Indian maidens to lion cubs to a rhinoceros, on public display all around downtown Sheridan and beyond – over 70 of these are permanent pieces, and another 20 are on loan from the artist (and for sale) – under the watchful care of the Sheridan Public Arts Committee, (307) 752-1603.
+On the Sidewalks of Downtown Sheridan – Over 90 unique sculptures, from Indian maidens to lion cubs to a rhinoceros, on public display all around downtown Sheridan and beyond – over 70 of these are permanent pieces, and another 20 are on loan from the artists (and for sale) – under the watchful care of the Sheridan Public Arts Committee, (307) 751-1654.

-[No admission charge for any of these exhibits, unless indicated otherwise]
+[No admission charge for any of these venues, unless indicated otherwise]

 If you have events that you would like added to the Community Events Calendar, just email the Sheridan County Chamber with your event information.